Updated: Jun 18

 Requirements: A personal meeting with a staff pastor of your choice to answer any questions should be arranged through the church office and to talk about the significance of a child blessing.”

-Policies and expectations do exist within Life Church, although many of them may not be readily available unto new members straight from the public domain.
-It is disappointing that Life Church chooses not to disclose its disciplinary policies and membership obligations freely, as many people would like to know these sort of things before joining.
+Policies and expectations do exist within Life Church, although many of them may not be readily available to new members straight from the public domain.

 3. What is your church's official position on the doctrine of salvation?
 Through grace, works, both?